scriptotek/lc-spreadsheets/_episodes/05-exporting-data.md

   - Ben Marwick
 ---

+## Exporting data as CSV

-Storing the data you're going to work with for your analyses in Excel default file format (`*.xls` or `*.xlsx` - depending on the Excel version) is a **bad idea**.
-Why?
+The default Excel file format (`*.xls` or `*.xlsx` - depending on the Excel version) works well in many cases, but for **archiving/long-term storage** or for **publishing/sharing** your data, there's some reasons to consider alternatives:

-- Because it is a **proprietary format**, and it is possible that in the future, technology won’t exist (or will become sufficiently rare) to make it inconvenient, if not impossible, to open the file.

-  Think about zipdisks.
-How many old theses in your lab are “backed up” and stored on zipdisks?
-Ever wanted to pull out the raw data from one of those? *Exactly.*

-- **Other spreadsheet software** may not be able to open files saved in a proprietary Excel format.
+- The Excel format is a *proprietary format*, linked to a specific piece of (non-free) software (Excel).
+Other software may not be able to open the files correctly.
+  - This is less of an issue with Excel files than many other proprietary formats though.
+The ubiquity of Excel has led to good third-party support for the format, and there's no shortage of *free* and *open* software with good support for the format.

+- The format changes over time together with the software itself.
-- **Different versions of Excel** may handle data differently, leading to inconsistencies.
+  Different versions of Excel may handle data differently, leading to inconsistencies.

+- It's a *very complex* file format.
+This is an issue that is often overlooked, but for long-term storage it's imporant to keep in mind.
+  The more flexible and complex a file format is, the more options a format a format provides, the greater the chance that *something* goes wrong today or in 5, 10, 20 years.
+  The *complexitity* issue is not only an issue with the Excel format, but also the Open Document Format (ODF).

 <!-- - Finally, more **journals and grant agencies** are requiring you -->
 <!--   to deposit your data in a data repository, and most of them **don't -->